Christianity in Nigeria: Persecution

-The killings have been referred to as a silent genocide.
-Persecution of Christians in Nigeria is pervasive and ongoing.
-"Christians are also routinely denied land to build churches.
-The last time a Certificate of Occupancy was issued for a church building within the Diocese of Maiduguri was in 1979.
-Christian students are denied Christian religious curricula in the primary and secondary levels, and instead are forced to study Islam.
-They’re denied jobs and promotions in government parastatals.
-And, lest they try to secure these rights through democratic means, Christians are routinely denied the right to seek public office."
-According to the The World Watch List for 2024, 3,100 Christians were killed and 2,830 Christians were kidnapped in Nigeria.
+Multiple organizations such as International Committee on Nigeria (ICON) have called the killings a silent genocide.
+The Catholic Crisis Magazine has claimed that Christians are routinely denied land to build churches, that Christian students are denied Christian religious curricula in the primary and secondary levels, and instead are forced to study Islam and that they’re denied jobs and promotions in government parastatals as well as the right to seek public office.
+According to The World Watch List for 2024, 3,100 Christians were killed and 2,830 Christians were kidnapped in Nigeria.
 In May 2025 a series of attacks carried out by Fulani herders killed up to 36 Christians.

-In November 2025, US president Donald Trump, threatened with US military action in Nigeria over treatment of Christians.
+In November 2025, US president Donald Trump threatened US military action in Nigeria over treatment of Christians.